gitlabhq/gitlabhq/doc/workflow/notifications.md

 # GitLab Notifications

-GitLab has a notifications system in place to notify a user of events important for the workflow.
+GitLab has notifications system in place to notify a user of events important for the workflow.

 ## Notification settings